OracleMichael/ATT-WORKSHOP-OIC/README.md

 ## Prerequisites

 - Set up your workshop user.
 This consists of clicking the link in your email with subject "Please Reset Your Password for Your atttglobalnetworkservice Account" and ensuring you can log in to cloud.oracle.com (with tenancy name atttglobalnetworkservice).
 - Make sure you are able to log in to Oracle Integration Cloud (OIC).
-Your workshop instructor will provide you the link to the **OIC home page**.
+Your workshop instructor will provide you the link to the **OIC home page**, and show how to navigate to this home page from within the cloud console (cloud.oracle.com).
 - Once you are able to log in to OIC, make sure you can create a connection and an integration.
+You don't need to actually create these artifacts, you just need to confirm that when you click "Create" you don't receive a yellow banner notification saying "unauthorized" or something similar.

 With these steps you are good to go!

 ## Section 1: Connecting to ATP

-This section handles the "non-optional" part of the lab.
+This section handles the "non-optional" part of the hands-on workshop.
 It is our objective to make sure every lab attendee is able to complete this integration.

 ### **Step 1: Create the ATP Connection**